-Story pins are the latest feature on Pinterest, and it’s the best thing I’ve seen on their platform.
+Idea pins, previously known as Story pins, are the latest feature on Pinterest.
 We all know Pinterest is the place to look up decor ideas and delicious recipes, but it can be used for much more, especially as a content creator.
-Learning how to use Pinterest stories should be at the top of your list!
+Learning how to use Pinterest ideas should be at the top of your list!

-Pinterest is similar to Instagram stories, however, you don’t have to worry about them disappearing after 24 hours.
-Once you create a story pin, it’ll continue to be found on the home feed or your profile.
+Idea pins are similar to Instagram stories, however, you don’t have to worry about them disappearing after 24 hours.

-Story pins include photos and videos on multiple pages, similar to the 15 second frames you upload on Instagram.
+Idea pins include a mix of photos and videos on multiple frames.
+These are similar to the 15-second stories you upload on Instagram.

-This gives creators a better way to tell a story and showcase their talents right on the platform.
-Even if you don’t have a blog, this feature will keep your audience engaged and attract people to your profile.
+This gives creators a better way to tell a story and showcase their talents on the platform.
+Even if you don’t have a blog, this feature will keep your audience engaged and attract people to your content.

 What Can You Post?